Compound bow parts list, and tips for compound bow maintenance.

 Cable slide is made of plastic and makes the same work as the cable guard and the cable rod.

-- Cam(s) are the round part of a bow that are attached to the limbs.
+- Cam(s) is the round part of a bow that is attached to the limbs.

 - There are bows with either two cams or one cam.

 At Those with one the cam is placed at the bottom limb of the bow and at the upper limb is attached an idler wheel.

 D-loop is a piece of cord tied with two knots on the bowstring it encircles the arrow and is used in order to help the shooter to draw the string precisely behind the arrow.

 Fletchings are the feathers or plastic substitutes attached at the back end of an arrow and they assist the arrow to achieve the desired balance whilst on air.

 Big fletchings cut to reduce the arrow’s speed (used for bird hunting) while smaller fletchings can boost the speed of the arrow.